 Tickets for ZooLights may be purchased at the Phoenix Zoo during the day until 4 p.m. or at ZooLights when the gate opens at 5:30 p.m.
 They can also be bought online at for $2 off.

 Zoo members receive a discounted admission.
 Children two and younger are free.
-There are no other price points for children or seniors.Continue to 10 of 10 below.
+There is a list of Value Nights on the zoo website.Continue to 6 of 6 below.

 455 North Galvin Parkway